 - Insert another shape, preferably a rectangle that covers the entire slide area, as shown in Figure 6.
 Note that nothing within the slide is now visible.

 Figure 6: Rectangle placed to cover the entire slide

 - Right-click the rectangle and choose the Send to Back | Send Backward option as shown in Figure 7.

 - This places your rectangle one layer back.
 This also brings the pentagon right in front, as shown in Figure 8.

 Figure 8: Rectangle sent backward

-Figure 9: Combine option selected for triangle and rectangle shapes
+Figure 9: Combine option selected for pentagon and rectangle shapes

 - The table is placed right at the bottom of all objects.

-- The triangle-windowed-rectangle is placed above the table.
+- The pentagon-windowed-rectangle is placed above the table.

 - All other objects are over these two objects.